-Pregnancy Awareness Month ® co-founder Alisa Donner recently had the opportunity to engage in an e-mail dialogue with Dr. Michel Odent, a pioneer and advocate for women and babies during pregnancy, birth and beyond.
-Alisa blogged about her conversation with Dr. Odent and how inspiring it was for her.
-A line of that post stands out to me; Dr. Odent told Alisa that, “pregnant women need to live in peace.”
+Team PAM recently had the opportunity to engage in an e-mail dialogue with Dr. Michel Odent, a pioneer and advocate for women and babies during pregnancy, birth and beyond.
+We blogged about our conversation with Dr. Odent and how inspiring it was.
+A line of that post stands out: Dr. Odent told us that, “pregnant women need to live in peace.”

 Peace.
 It’s a simple word, but for many of us finding it can be quite difficult.
 Life gets in the way and we spend our days stressed out and anything but peaceful.
 But finding peace during pregnancy is vitally important, not just for ourselves but for our precious babies.
 Don’t get me wrong, for most of us it’s impossible to have a “rainbows and roses” pregnancy; time doesn’t stand still during those nine months.
 However, there are ways to reduce your stress and find peace during your pregnancy- peace for yourself and in turn peace for your baby.
 I’ve learned these tips over the course of three pregnancies, try one or all of them and see if they can help you find peace in your pregnancy.